 Systematic program and service selection

-- Which of the programs and services identified in your State plan address your candidacy group’s risk factors and which do you have the best capacity to deliver?
+- Which programs and services in your State’s FFPSA plan address risk factors in this client population, and which do you have best capacity to deliver?

 - What’s the evidence for impact?
-Timeframe for outcomes?
+What’s the timeframe for outcomes?

-- Is it culturally appropriate for this group?
+- Is it culturally appropriate?
 Can it be delivered in other languages?